as of ,

 So who are they buying from?
 That's right.
 At what price are they buying?
 Well, that depends.

 Hedge fund managers holding GME shorts would really, really like to convince GME stock holders to sell them some shares right now, before it climbs any higher, so that they can return the shares they borrowed and get out before they get steamrolled into bankrupcy.
 And they've got lots of tools at their disposal to do this: they can pump up other stocks to create FOMO, causing GME holders to sell their shares to go chase some shiny new meme.
 They can hire PR companies to astroturf these stocks on Elon Musk fan clubs and gambling forums.
 They can buy up shares and then, after trading hours are over, sell them in progressively cheaper tranches to drive down the stock price.
 They can wipe the hobo blood off their wattle and go cry on television about how they're being bullied.
-They can use the reprieve granted by two-bit brokerages too poor to meet clearninghouse fees to unload their short position.
+They can call up their investors, like Citadel, the company who processes all your orders, and tell them to stop letting people buy Gamestop while they try to drive the price down.
 They have, in fact, tried all of these things.
 But it hasn't worked - GME's price is higher than ever.
 It's out of control, now - there are too many people involved.
 There are other institutions involved, trying to extract maximum profit out of the shorts.
 The meme has reached critical mass.

 Now it's a classic million-player prisoner's dilemma: every GME holder has visions of selling their shares for unlimited chicken tendies and cocaine dipping sauce.
 Maybe they think they alone can sell, while everyone else can continue to drive the price up by holding.
 But if every degenerate gambler thought this way, and sold their shares, very quickly the short squeeze wouldn't happen.
 Short holders would buy up all the shares being sold at a painful but manageable loss, they would cover their position, and the nuke would never be detonated.